vtrucco/jtframe/README.md

 I8051

 # Credits Screen
-Credits can be displayed using the module *jtframe_credits*.
+Credits can be displayed using the module *JTFRAME_CREDITS*.
 This module needs the following files inside the patrons folder:

 Input File | Output File    | Tool      | Function
 -----------|----------------|-----------|--------------------------------------------